kubernetes-sigs/node-feature-discovery/docs/get-started/deployment-and-usage.md

 the nfd-worker has been signed by the specified root certificate (-ca-file).
-Additional hardening can be enabled by specifying -verify-node-name in nfd-master args, in which case nfd-master verifies that the NodeName presented by nfd-worker matches the Common Name (CN) of its certificate.
-This means that each nfd-worker requires a individual node-specific TLS certificate.
+Additional hardening can be enabled by specifying -verify-node-name in nfd-master args, in which case nfd-master verifies that the NodeName presented by nfd-worker matches the Common Name (CN) or a Subject Alternative Name (SAN) of its certificate.

 #### Automated TLS certificate management using cert-manager